commentary Romans 13

 5 Wherefore ye must needs be subject, not only for wrath, but also for conscience sake.

-Yet again the obvious fact is that many laws have been made for the opposite purpose – to persecute good instead of punishing evil.
-The Scriptures often warn the Christian that he will be persecuted by the authorities.
-Take heed to yourselves, for they shall deliver you up to councils; and in the synagogues ye shall be beaten: and ye shall be brought before rulers and kings for My sake (Mark 13:9; Mat 10:23; Luke 21:12).
+Again, governments often make laws for the opposite purpose – to persecute good instead of punishing evil.
+But Jesus knew this would happen: Take heed to yourselves, for they shall deliver you up to councils; and in the synagogues ye shall be beaten: and ye shall be brought before rulers and kings for My sake (Mark 13:9; Mat 10:23; Luke 21:12).
 Blessed are ye, when men shall hate you, and when they shall separate you from their company, and shall reproach you, and cast out your name as evil, for the Son of man’s sake (Luke 6:22; Mat 5:11; John 15:20).
 If ye suffer for righteousness’ sake, happy are ye: and be not afraid of their terror, neither be troubled (1Pet 3:14).

-These verses give courage to the Christian to reject those illegitimate governmental laws that, contrary to upholding justice, repress Christian values and undermine the rules of Christ.
-And for conscience sake we do not obey them, for they are contrary to sound doctrine (1Tim 1:10).
-For conscience sake means we obey the whole rule of Christ (1Tim 1:5), including that we must needs be subject to the rules of the authorities in all points that do not inhibit the truth and life of the Gospel.
-Let us not err on the side of following first the laws of the State, but on the side of over-honoring the laws of the Scripture!
+These verses give courage to the Christian to reject those illegitimate governmental laws that, contrary to upholding justice, repress godly living and outlaw the rules of Christ.
+Those we do not obey, and for conscience sake, being contrary to sound doctrine (1Tim 1:10).
+For conscience sake means we obey the whole rule of Christ (1Tim 1:5), including that we must needs be subject to the rules of the authorities in all points that do not stifle the truth and life of the Gospel.
+The rule is not to follow first the laws of the State and then the Scripture, but vice versa.
 The Kingdom of Christ is our true allegiance and citizenship.
-If the life-rule of the Christian is more intent upon not offending the World instead of living in accordance with his real Kingdom authority, then something is out of balance.
+It deserves full honor.
+If the life-rule of the Christian is more intent upon not offending the World than upon living in accord with his real Kingdom authority, then something is out of balance.

 Beware that the Devil is very astute in these matters.
 In the last few centuries, his tactics have changed from overt to covert.
 Before he came as a lion, killing and torturing any who did not bow to his rule, but now he comes softly, deceiving and persuading by great swelling words of vanity (2Pet 2:18) and by arguments of science falsely so called (1Tim 6:20).
 The Revelation describes how, in the time of Satan’s little season at the end of the world, he will deceive the governments of the world into doing his wicked bidding and with one mind they will work to subvert the Word of Truth and impair the power of the Spirit (see my notes in Rev 19-20).
 The churches of Christ will wane and their testimony will be ineffective before the onslaught of this great deception (Rev 11:8-10).
 When these things begin to pass, lift up your heads, for the time of redemption is at hand (Luke 21:28).